Sure Dividend

 Northwest provides gas service to 2.5 million customers in ~140 communities in Oregon and Washington, serving more than 795,000 connections.
 It also owns and operates ~35 billion cubic feet of underground gas storage capacity.

-Finally, its fairly recent move into water has grown to over 33,000 connections, serving more than 80,000 people.
-Once the company’s pending acquisitions close, the company’s water connections will grow to 60,000 connections, ready to serve roughly 145,000 people.
+Finally, its recent move into water has grown to over 33,000 connections, serving over 80,000 people.
+Once the company’s pending acquisitions close, its water connections will grow to 60,000 connections, ready to serve roughly 145,000 people.

 Growth Prospects